willamjonathan/Using-Machine-Learning-to-Analyse-the-Effect-of-Antiretroviral-therapy-ART-on-People-with-HIV/README.md

 <h1>Details of creator: </h1><br>
 1. William Jonathan Mulyadi - 2502045683 - L3AC <BR>
 <h1> Goal: </h1><br>
-To find the best machine learning techniques for my dataset.<br>
+To find the best machine learning techniques for predicting the effect of ART to the population with HIV in 75 countries.
+Besides that, to identify groups of similar objects in datasets with two or more variable quantities by using clustering method.<br>
 <h1>Directory:</h1><br>
 <ul><li>DataCleaning : contains how I got the data, process, clean, and the result.</li><br>
 <li> Methodology : contains the implementation of both supervised and unsupervised learning techniques. </li><br>